Alpus is a dictionary viewer.

 Q: I can't find the dictionary I need or the dictionary isn't displayed properly when searching.

-A: Indexing the dictionary using the latest version of the application, or adding/indexing the dictionary using alternate formats (e.g. in DSL format instead of StarDict) may be helpful.
+A: Importing the dictionary using the latest version of the app or using alternate formats may be helpful.

 Q: When I modify/replace Alpus.Config folder manually, my profiles are lost.